Go to the Nature Institute’s home page

 How do you regulate flow and phases?

 All this is, if you think about it, an amazing departure from the kind of picture once burned into the minds of biologists such as Richard Dawkins, from whom we heard some errant words above.
-Once there were dreams of compelling digital instructions in DNA; of machine-like interactions between molecules; of deterministic formation and functioning of proteins; of the cell as a collection of cleanly separate, well-defined structures; and of cellular processes with fully predictable outcomes.
+Once there were dreams of compelling digital instructions in DNA; of machine-like interactions between molecules; of deterministic formation and functioning of proteins; of the cell as a collection of distinct, well-defined structures; and of cellular processes with fully predictable outcomes.
 But this dream has faded in the clear daylight of an entirely different reality where, among many other things, we watch a subtle and almost incomprehensible play of material changes of state.

 These state changes can be affected by infinitely varying factors, such as the momentary interaction between a few molecules of a particular sort, the “minor” modification of a molecule, the increasing concentration of molecules in a particular location, or the slight temperature change of a degree or two — the kind of change that, in the larger world of nature, can freeze the surface of a lake where, a few days previously, fish routinely breached the surface to feed on insects.